 The only thing I would warn is that the heat and humidity often makes a lot of foundations and eye makeup nearly impossible to wear.
 Plan accordingly.

 I usually bring two purses when I travel.
 One for the beach that I don’t mind getting a bit dirty, sandy or wet.
 It’s usually just a big tote bag that I can throw my sarong, kindle, keys and money into.
 If it has a zipper that’s probably best.

 The second bag I bring is usually a cross-body bag.
 Over the years of traveling, I’ve grown to love and trust the good old cross-body bag.
 I can keep it close to me, it’s very hard to do a snatch-and-grab with a bag that is literally wrapped around my body.
 My current one has a zip and then an additional flap over it as well, so it’s pretty difficult for pick-pockets.
 This bag is generally smaller and is just for phone, camera, and money.

-My favorites in the past have been the Michael Kors Jet Setter bag and the Coach Courier cross-body bags, but you can always pick up really fun ones along your travels.
+My favorites in the past have been the Michael Kors Jet Setter bag and the Coach Kitt cross-body bags, but you can always pick up really fun ones along your travels.
 Not only are they practical, but they make for really nice souvenirs once you’re home.

 What Not to Pack for Mexico

 - A towel.
 I have stayed at AirBnB places, hostels, and boutique hotels around Mexico and every single place has given us towels.
 They’re bulky and don’t dry quickly and you just don’t need to bring one.